 We took a Hop On Hop Off bus tour, sponsored by Princess Cruise lines and sat on the upper deck to get pictures of San Francisco.
 This included a trip over the Golden Gate Bridge.
-We had a wonderful view of the city from the upper deck, but it was fairly cool and windy that day and at the end of the two hour ride we chose to go back on the ship for some nice warm soup for lunch!
+We had a wonderful view of the city, but it was fairly cool and windy that day, and at the end of the two-hour ride we chose to go back on the ship for some nice warm soup for lunch!

 That night we enjoyed free appetizers as returning cruisers with Princess cruises in a lounge with windows overlooking the San Francisco skyline at night.
 It was beautiful and romantic.
 As we left the city after dark, we sailed under the Golden Gate Bridge at night.
 It was quite the experience since I was up on the jogging track at the very top of the ship for it.
 It is an experience I will never forget!

 The Port of Santa Barbara, California

 We visited the port of Santa Barbara, California where we took a bus tour to the Danish town of Solvang.
 I went Christmas shopping in some of the very unusual shops there, and we had Danish pastry and coffee at a Birkholm's Bakery in Solvang.

 On the way, I saw my first ostrich farm.
 The birds are raised for people to purchase as pets, and also sold to restaurants for their meat (poor birds).

 On the way back to the ship, via tenders, we saw sea lions lounging on a dock in the Santa Barbara harbor.
 It was very special to see them free and living where they should be.